POLICY PROHIBITING HARASSMENT, INTIMIDATION & BULLYING

 All acts of HIB should be reported verbally to the Principal the same day it was witnessed or that the person received reliable information regarding such an incident.
 The Principal will inform the parents/guardians of all students involved and other related services.
 All acts of HIB should be reported in writing to the Principal within two days of when the witness became aware or received information that a student has been subjected to HIB.

-The School Anti-Bullying Team, including the Principal, Anti-Bullying Specialist, teacher and parent (whenever possible) will initiate an investigation within one school day of the report of the incident and be conducted by the Anti-Bullying Specialist (ABS).
+The School Safety/Climate Team, including the Principal, ABS, teacher and parent (whenever possible) will initiate an investigation within one school day of the report of the incident and be conducted by the Anti-Bullying Specialist (ABS).
 The Principal may appoint additional personnel who are not the ABS to assist in the investigation.

 The investigation should be completed as soon as possible, but no more than 10 school days from the date of the written report of the incident of HIB.
 In the event that there is information relevant to the investigation that is anticipated but not yet received by the end of the 10 day period, the school ABS may amend the original report of the results of the investigation to reflect that information.

 Parents/ guardians of the students who are parties to the investigation are entitled to receive information about the investigation, including the nature of the investigation, whether the team found evidence of HIB, or whether the discipline was imposed or services provided to address the incident of HIB.
-This information should be provided within five school days after the results of the investigation, after the results are reported to the Principal.
+This information should be provided within five school days after the results of the investigation after the results are reported to the Principal.
+The school should take into account the circumstances of the incident when communicating with parents in order to protect the student.
+In addition, the parent shall not receive confidential student information as well as other team member not authorized.

 A parent/guardian can request a hearing with the Principal and a hearing should take place within ten days of the request.
 A parent, student or organization may file a complaint with the Division of Civil Rights within 180 days of the occurrence of any incident of HIB based on membership in a protected group as stated in the law.